 Pure CBD tinctures are a great option for someone wanting to try CBD for the first time because of its potency and ease of use.
 Simply administer a few drops orally or drip a few drops into your drink.

 Use our CBD calculator to find the optimal CBD oil dosage for you.
 It’s important to choose the best CBD oil but it can be hard to choose one with so many options.
 Make sure to buy from a reliable company and choose a suitable concentration of full-spectrum CBD (250mg-1,000mg) that is derived from 100% organic hemp.
+If you are taking any other medications, check out our CBD drug interactions guide before trying CBD.

 Urbul pure CBD tinctures

 At Urbul, we work hard to ensure that our products quality is top notch.
 Our Urbul CBD Tinctures contain 1,000mg of full-spectrum CBD and has less than 0.3% THC.
-Our CBD is supercritical Co2 extracted from 100% organic hemp grown in Colorado, and each tincture is gluten-free and non-GMO.
+Our CBD is supercritical Co2 extracted from 100% organic hemp grown in Colorado, and each tincture is organic and non-GMO.

 Urbul’s CBD tinctures are sent to third party tested for cannabinoid potency.
 We provide a copy of the individual lab results for every product we ship.
 Additionally, all of our products include a QR code that links straight to the batch lab report of that product.